Rayleigh anomalies and disorder-induced mixing of polarizations at nanoscale in amorphous solids. Testing 1-octyl-3-methylimidazolium chloride glass: Results

+Before giving the details of the expression of the self-energy stated by the GBA, we observe that the Rayleigh anomalies in glasses can be modelled by exploiting the so-called Self-Consistent Born Approximation (SCBA) \cite{Schirmacher_4th,Kohler,Shir_gen1, Marruzzo, Ferrante}.
+Instead of looking to a suitable expression for the mass-operator by truncating the Neumann-Liouville series, the stochastic equation describing the disordered system is replaced by an effective nonlinear deterministic equation.
+The SCBA or Kraichnan model \cite{Kraichnan} reads as:

-Eq. \ref{Sigma_self} together with Eq. \ref{Dyson} corresponds to successive self-consistent approximations for $\Sigma(\textbf{q},\omega)$ and $<G(\textbf{q},\omega)>$.
-At the zero-th step it is $<G(\textbf{q},\omega)>=G^0(\textbf{q},\omega)$.
-The first-step of the iteration procedure thus corresponds to the Born approximation.
-The SCBA holds under the hypothesis of small fluctuations \cite{Schirmacher_book,Schirmacher_4th} but it is not affected by the limitation in frequencies and wavevectors of the Born approximation.
-Analytical solutions of the self-consistent set of equations (Eqs. \ref{Dyson} and \ref{Sigma_self}) while preserving their wavevector-dependence involves computational drawbacks, thus approximations or numerical approaches are required.
-Analytical expressions have been obtained in Rayleigh Region (RR) by assuming $q=0$ in the expression of $\Sigma(q,\omega)$ at each step of the self-consistent procedure ($SCBA^{RR}$) \cite{Schirmacher_4th,Marruzzo,Ferrante}, allowing a description of the Rayleigh anomalies \cite{Marruzzo, Ferrante}.
-Outcomes from this procedure are discussed in Supporting Information.
+Eq. \ref{Sigma_self} together with Eq. \ref{Dyson} corresponds to successive self-consistent approximations for $\boldsymbol{\Sigma}(\textbf{q},\omega)$ and $<\textbf{G}(\textbf{q},\omega)>$.
+Because the effective deterministic equation can be related to a realizable model, this approximate solution guarantees certain consistency properties \cite{Kraichnan}.
+At the zero-th step it is $<\textbf{G}(\textbf{q},\omega)>=\textbf{G}^0(\textbf{q},\omega)$.
+The first-step of the iteration procedure thus corresponds to the Born approximation, whereas Eq. \ref{Sigma_self1} corresponds to the second-step.
+Analytical expressions in the Rayleigh region ($aq \ll 1$) can be obtained by assuming $q=0$ in the expression of $\boldsymbol{\Sigma}(\textbf{q},\omega)$ at each step of the self-consistent procedure \cite{Schirmacher_4th,Marruzzo,Ferrante}.
+This approach allowed a description of the Rayleigh anomalies in glasses \cite{Marruzzo, Ferrante, Schirmacher_4th} .
+Outcomes from this procedure are discussed in Supplementary Note 3.
+Even though one could expect the vectorial SCBA to carry information also about polarization properties, they can be hidden by the unfeasibility to obtain an analytical calculation at $q \sim a^{-1}$, where the wavevector dependence of the self-energy cannot be ignored and where the mixing of polarizations is expected.
+In terms of the perturbative series expansion the SCBA includes some terms not accounted by the Born approximation or the GBA.
+We, however, observe that since the convergence properties of the perturbative series expansion are unknown to consider a larger number of terms not necessarily improves the approximation.

+We adopt the hypothesis of local isotropy and introduce the orthonormal basis defined by the direction of wave propagation (longitudinal) and the two orthogonal (transverse) ones \cite{Turner}.
+On this basis, the \lq bare', the averaged Green's dyadic and the self-energy are diagonal.
+The final expression exploited to describe the diagonal element of the mass-operator in the GBA is